dyne/devuan-sdk/README.md

 # Toast the iso

-The installer ISO can be toasted into a ready to burn image with a simple series of commands:
+The installer ISO can be toasted into a ready to burn image with a simple `auto-iso` command, here the breakdown of its various steps:

 ```
 iso-import
-iso-local-packages
+iso-replace-packages
 iso-prepare
 iso-make
 ```

-The sequence is executed by `auto-iso`.

-We just use to dowload Debian's netinst and change its contents for now, but things may change rapidly in the future.
+We just use to dowload Debian's netinst and change its contents for now, but things may change rapidly in some future.

 # Caveat

 This is an early release with limited functionality to facilitate the import and maintainance of some packages that are core to Devuan.

-Things may change in the future as we are full on working.
+Some things may change in the future.

 To support the development you are welcome to open issues on problems and bugs you encounter, open merge requests of patches or simply getting involved in other tasks evident on https://git.devuan.org

-# License
+# Acknowledgments

+The Devuan SDK was conceived during a period of residency at the Schumacher college in Dartington UK, greatly inspired by the laborious and mindful atmosphere of its wonderful premises.

 Devuan SDK is Copyright (C) 2015 by the Dyne.org Foundation